 A breakdown of the credits into hours of student work, and the correspondence of these hours to particular tasks (lectures, home study, essays etc.) would make student workload transparent, preparing students for the course.
-The various course description documents would be good places to include this detail.
+This represents established good practice in distance learning environments.